The best Windows keyboard shortcuts (PDF free download)

 PDF with keyboard shortcuts for Windows 10

-Also, if you want to see a similar list made by Microsoft, but with fewer shortcuts, check this web page: Keyboard shortcuts for Windows 10.
+Also, if you want to see a similar list made by Microsoft but with a different structure for the shortcuts, check this web page: Keyboard shortcuts in Windows.

-Do you like using keyboard shortcuts in Windows 10?
+Do you find keyboard shortcuts in Windows useful?